Early Sunday morning shooting seriously injures Wichita woman

 WICHITA, Kan.
-(KSNW) — A woman from Wichita was seriously injured in an early Sunday morning shooting.

-According to the Wichita Police Department (WPD), they received a call at 1:05 a.m. for the report of a shooting in the 2500 block of S Seneca St.
+(KSNW) — A Wichita woman was injured in a shooting Sunday.
+It happened around 1:05 a.m. in the 2500 block of S. Seneca.

-Upon arrival, police found an 18-year-old woman with a gunshot wound to her right forearm.

-She was taken to a local hospital with serious but non-life-threatening injuries.
+The Wichita Police Department found an 18-year-old woman with a gunshot to her arm.
+She was taken to the hospital with serious but non-life-threatening injuries.

-The WPD says an investigation revealed the woman was involved in an argument with an unknown suspect, and during the argument, the suspect produced a handgun and shot at the victim.
+The WPD says their investigation revealed the woman was involved in an argument with an unknown suspect, and during the argument, the suspect produced a handgun and shot at the victim.

 If you have any information on this case, Wichita police are asking you to please contact